epsi-rns/epsi-rns.github.io/_posts/system/2023/2023-03-07-arch-multiboot.markdown

 ### What is Next 🤔?

-Form Installment, we can dive into post installment.
+After all basic stuff done,
+we can continue, installing application, so we can get to work with our notebook in daily basis.

-Consider continue reading [ [Arch: Post Install][local-whats-next] ].
+Consider continue reading [ [Arch: Application Install][local-whats-next] ].

 [//]: <> ( -- -- -- links below -- -- -- )

 {% assign asset_path = site.url | append: '/assets/posts/system/2023/04' %}

-[local-whats-next]: /system/2023/04/05/arch-post-install.html
+[local-whats-next]: /system/2023/04/09/arch-app-install.html

 [017-grub-mkconfig]:{{ asset_path }}/017-grub-mkconfig.png
 [017-grub-osprober]:{{ asset_path }}/017-grub-os-prober.png